akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 Paraview can't read h5 files by default.
 In order to visualize the result, we need to generate an ".xdmf" file.
 Follow these steps to generate it:

-- Load the default Kratos version at the cluster if it is not already loaded (it has to be loaded every time we open a new terminal):
+1. Load the default Kratos version at the cluster if it is not already loaded (it has to be loaded every time we open a new terminal):
 ```shell
 $ startkratos
 ```
-- Navigate to the folder where you have the h5 files with the "cd" command.
-- Create the ".xdmf" file by running:
+2. Navigate to the folder where you have the h5 files with the "cd" command and create the ".xdmf" file by running:
 ```shell
 $ convertH5toXdmf <name_of_files_until_dash>
 ```
-- An ".xdmf" file will be created.
+3. An ".xdmf" file will be created.
 Copy all the h5 files and the xdmf file to your computer to visualize.

 **Note that the xdmf file only serves as a link between the Paraview and the h5 files.
 Paraview need both the h5 and xdmf files.*